UNICEF public sector partner

 Our partnership focuses on resilience-building through a multi-sectoral approach, making Germany a top resource partner to several programme areas, including WASH and social protection.
 This approach has shown its validity, impact and particular relevance during the COVID-19 pandemic especially.

 UNICEF’s partnership with the Government of Germany has a particular focus on the Middle East; West Africa; East and Southern Africa.

-In 2020, Germany continued its strong investment in unearmarked, multi-year core contributions to UNICEF.
-It was the top resource partner to child protection, water sanitation and hygiene safe (WASH) and clean environments and social protection, inclusion and governance programme areas.
+In 2021, Germany continued its strong investment in unearmarked, multi-year core contributions to UNICEF.
+It was the top resource partner to child protection; water, sanitation and hygiene (WASH); safe and clean environments; and social protection, inclusion and governance programme areas.

 Germany is also a strong promoter of joint programmes with other UN agencies.

 Launched in 2019, the “Building Resilience in the Sahel” programme contributes to increased resilience of communities in Mali, Mauritania and Niger.
 The multi-sectoral approach supports families in their efforts to improve their ability to prevent the effect of shocks and to manage residual risks.
 Since 2020, over 3 million vulnerable people (including 2.7 million children) in Mali, Mauritania and Niger have been directly reached.
 For example, UNICEF constructed 131 climate-resilient water systems since 2020, contributing to continued access to water for vulnerable communities.